 It's the moment you've both been waiting for: the first look!
-You get to see your guy dressed to the nines on the happiest day of your lives and he finally gets a peek of you in that pretty wedding dress he better not have seen until now!
-It's an emotional moment, to say the least, and one you'll surely want captured on camera.
+You get to see your guy dressed to the nines on the happiest day of your lives and he finally gets a peek at you in that beautiful wedding dress (that he better not have seen until now!).
+It's an emotional moment, to say the least, and one you'll surely want to be captured on camera.
 To make the most of it, we recommend avoiding these all too common first look mistakes.

 One of the most common mistakes couples make when they wish to have a first look captured on their wedding day is to not plan for it, notes wedding photographer Mike Busada of Mike B Photography.
 "We coach our couples on how to prepare for the first look and help them plan it into their wedding day timeline."
 Unfortunately, just winging it doesn't work well.